 See Section 22 for defined terms.

 The general form of this Agreement is as follows: We grant you a license to use the Services, and in return, you pay us and agree to abide by our terms and policies.

 You acknowledge and agree that, as provided in greater detail in this Agreement:

 This Agreement contains the terms and conditions that govern your access to and use of the Services (as defined in Section 22).
-This Agreement takes effect when you click an “I Accept” button or checkbox presented with these terms or, if earlier, when you use any of the Services (the “Effective Date”).
+This Agreement takes effect when you click on “I Accept” button or checkbox presented with these terms if available when your Services Application Agreement is fully executed or, if earlier when you use any of the Services (the “Effective Date”).

 This Agreement incorporates several policies.
 Failure to abide by your obligations under these policies constitutes grounds for suspension or termination of your account and revocation of your access to the Services.
 The incorporated policies (collectively, “Policies”) are:

 We provide certain Infoplus Commerce Services for pursuant to a Service Level Agreement.

 You must be at least eighteen (18) years of age to use the Services.
 By agreeing to this Agreement, you represent and warrant to us that: (a) you are at least eighteen (18) years of age; (b) you have not previously been suspended or removed from the Services; and (c) your registration and your use of the Services is in compliance with all applicable laws and regulations.
 If you are using the Services on behalf of an entity, organization, or company, you represent and warrant that you have the authority to bind that organization to this Agreement and you agree to be bound by this Agreement on behalf of that organization.
 Infoplus Commerce may, in its sole discretion, refuse to offer the Services to any person or entity, and may change its eligibility criteria at any time.